The flip map and involutions on Khovanov homology: Involutive Khovanov homology

 \begin{defn} Let $D$ be a diagram of $K$.
 The \textit{flip map} $\kappa_D$ is defined as the composition $R_{D^*}\circ\eta_D$: \end{defn}

-We usually suppress the subscript in $\kappa_D$ and simply denote the flip map by $\kappa$ when the diagram $D$ we consider is clear from the context.
-To prove $\kappa$ is a homotopy involution, we need the following lemma, which seems to be well-known to experts, although we are not aware of a reference in literature.
+We often suppress the subscript in $\kappa_D$ and simply denote the flip map by $\kappa$ when the diagram $D$ we consider is clear from the context.
+To prove $\kappa$ is a homotopy involution, we need the following lemma, which seems to be well-known to experts.

 \begin{lem} Let $D$ be a diagram for a knot $K\subset S^3$.
 Let $\Sigma$ be the trace of the isotopy that rotates $K$ about an arbitrary axis by $2\pi$.
 Then $\CKh(\Sigma)\colon \CKh(D)\to\CKh(D)$ is chain homotopic to the identity map. \end{lem}